PRECIOUS-Gold gains support from a dip in US dollar, bond yields

 Aug 29 (Reuters) - Gold prices gained on Tuesday as the dollar and Treasury yields retreated from recent highs ahead of crucial U.S. inflation and jobs data this week that could define the outlook for interest rates.

+Gold prices are seeing short-covering by short-term speculators as a minor key resistance at $1,907 that coincided with the 200-day moving average has been surpassed, said Kelvin Wong, a senior market analyst, Asia Pacific, OANDA.

-* The U.S. dollar .DXY dipped against a basket of major currencies, while benchmark U.S. 10-year Treasury yields moved further away from their highest levels since 2007 hit last week.
+Helping gold further, the U.S. dollar .DXY dipped 0.2% against a basket of major currencies, while benchmark U.S. 10-year Treasury yields moved further away from their highest levels since 2007 hit last week.
 USD/US/

-* Among a string of economic data scheduled to be released this week, focus would be on the Federal Reserve's preferred inflation measure, the U.S. PCE price index due on Thursday, and the non-farm payrolls report due on Friday.
+Among the string of U.S. economic data scheduled to be released this week, focus would be on the Federal Reserve's preferred inflation measure, the PCE price index due on Thursday, and the non-farm payrolls report on Friday.

-* Record levels of government debt, geopolitical tensions that threaten to split the global trading system, and the likely persistence of weak productivity gains may saddle the world with a slow-growth future that stunts development in some countries even before it starts.

-* European Central Bank policymaker Robert Holzmann sees a case for raising interest rates further at its next meeting in September if there are no big surprises in inflation data before then, he told Bloomberg News in an interview on Monday.
+"Now, the Fed's view is that there will not be a recession.
+Additionally, with sticky core inflation, the Fed could hold rates higher for longer and may even raise them some more," Heraeus analysts wrote in a note.

+Although with rates on loans now much higher, consumer spending is likely to slow and a recession becomes almost inevitable, which would result in falling bond yields and a weaker dollar and gold prices could rebound, they added.

 (Reporting by Swati Verma in Bengaluru; Editing by Subhranshu Sahu)